The New Sci-Fi Movie "The Map Of Tiny Perfect Things" Is All About Hidden Grief

 Advertisement

-With those words, the final act of the movie flips and becomes about Margaret and all the painful moments we didn't.
+With those words, the final act of the movie flips and becomes about Margaret and all the painful moments we didn't see.
 The ones she was hiding because it was just easier that way.
-The infinite number of times she has had to say goodbye to her mom.
+The infinite number of times she had to say goodbye to her mom.
 The alternative though is much harder for Margaret to fathom.
 How can she go on without her mom?
 That terrifying question led the teen to make a wish in which she could keep reliving the day just to have more time with her her, no matter how painful it may be — and by golly, it worked.
 We don't need to understand the science behind this time anomaly because emotionally it makes sense.
 Margaret would prefer to pretend that there is no future so she doesn't have to cope with her loss.

 Being stuck reliving the same day is a great metaphor for grief.
 Losing someone you love can make you feel as if you're trapped in an endless loop of sadness.
 It can make a person feel as if there is no point of going on, that there is nothing good to come.
-Margaret often talks about the terrible inevitability of life, how everyone is just sleepwalking through it, ignoring everything that may make living difficult.
+Margaret often talks about the terrible inevitability of life, how everyone is just sleepwalking through it, ignoring everything that may make living difficult in order to feign happiness.
 But to live is to experience pain, a hard truth that everyone must face.

 Margaret believes that everything she and Mark fixes will just get broken again.
 That there's no point of even trying.
 But Margaret's mom (Jorja Fox) disagrees.
 "We're losing time everyday, but gaining it too," she says.
 Re-living the same day is forcing Margaret to relive the same pain.
 It's a punishment that she doesn't deserve and certainly, not what her mom wants for her.
 Being too afraid to move forward is how someone ends up losing time that can't be gotten back.
 In real life, unlike the loop, we don't have endless do-overs and there is a good reason for it.
 The unexpected is what makes life worth living, it is why it makes losing someone so hard.